-- Verbal appeals must be put into writing and signed. - We notify enrollees of receipt of the appeal within three (3) business days viaan acknowledgment letter. - Enrollees are advised of their, or their authorized representative's, rights toprovide more information and document for their appeal either in person or in writing. - Enrollees are advised of their, or their authorized representative's right, to viewtheir appeal file. - Enrollees or their authorized representative may be present either onsite, or via telephone, when the Appeal Committee reviews their appeal. - Appeals will be resolved within fifteen (15) calendar days (or twenty-nine (29) calendar days if an extension is granted and we provide a reason for the extension, or the enrollee or their authorized representative requests the extension) after Aetna Better Health of Ohio receives the appeal. - We make reasonable effort to provide verbal notice and mail the decision letter, including an explanation for the decision, within two (2) business days of the Appeal Committee's decision. - If we do not agree with the enrollee's appeal, the enrollee can ask for a State FairHearing and request to receive benefits while the hearing is pending.
-Enrollees can also request that the appeal be reviewed by the ODM. - If we, or the State Fair Hearing officer, reverses the original decision and approves the appeal, services will begin immediately. - The member has the right to request continuation of benefits during an appeal or a State hearing.
-At the discretion of ODM, the member may be liable for the cost of any such continued benefits.
+- Verbal appeals must be put into writing and signed. - We notify enrollees of receipt of the appeal within three (3) business days via an acknowledgment letter. - Enrollees are advised of their, or their authorized representative's, rights to provide more information and document for their appeal either in person or in writing. - Enrollees are advised of their, or their authorized representative's right, to viewtheir appeal file. - Enrollees or their authorized representative may be present either onsite, or via telephone, when the Appeal Committee reviews their appeal. - Appeals will be resolved within fifteen (15) calendar days (or twenty-nine (29) calendar days if an extension is granted and we provide a reason for the extension, or the enrollee or their authorized representative requests the extension) after Aetna Better Health of Ohio receives the appeal. - We make reasonable effort to provide verbal notice and mail the decision letter, including an explanation for the decision, within two (2) business days of the Appeal Committee's decision. - If we do not agree with the enrollee's appeal, the enrollee can ask for a State FairHearing and request to receive benefits while the hearing is pending.
+Enrollees can also request that the appeal be reviewed by the ODM. - If we, or the State Fair Hearing officer, reverses the original decision and approves the appeal, services will begin immediatley. - Member's rights for continuation of services during an appeal or state hearing may be liable for the cost of any continued benefit.